 During the peak of the pandemic, some PPE was used on a sessional basis and this meant that these items of PPE could be used moving between patients and for a period of time where a healthcare worker was undertaking duties in an environment where there was exposure to COVID-19.
 A session ended when the healthcare worker left the clinical setting or exposure environment.
 Supplies of PPE are now sufficient that sessional use of PPE is no longer required other than when wearing a visor/eye protection in a communal bay on the high risk pathway and when wearing a fluid resistant surgical face mask (FRSM) across all pathways.
-FRSMs can be worn sessionally when providing direct patient care or as part of extended use of facemask policy.
-FRSMs and visors/eye protection must be changed if damaged, soiled compromised or uncomfortable or after having provided care for a patient isolated with a suspected or known infectious pathogen and when moving between cohort areas within the high risk (red) pathway.
+FRSMs and can be worn sessionally when going between patients however, FRSMs should be changed if wet, damaged, soiled or uncomfortable and must be changed after having provided care for a patient isolated with any other suspected or known infectious pathogen and when leaving high-risk (red) pathway areas.